L E Y L A G E N C E R & I

 2005 Ahmet Erenli, Leyla Gencer, Yeşim Gürer Oymak

-In 1995, Yapı Kredi Bank used to organize a festival similar to Istanbul Music Festival, for some reason named “The Youth Festival” in the months of May and June.
+In 1995, Yapı Kredi Bank used to organize a festival like Istanbul Music Festival, for some reason named “The Youth Festival” in the months of May and June.
 The organization of two very similar festivals at the same time was very challenging for both parties.
 The classical music audience was divided in half and both festivals were negatively affected by the consequences.
 That year Mr. Aydın Gün, who was the Artistic Director of the Yapı Kredi Festival announced that they were going to organize a voice competition named after Leyla Gencer.
-I was working at the Istanbul Music Festival in that period and I remember very well that I was very upset by that news.
-Sure it was a well-intentioned initiative but I believed that the corporations that weren’t originally oriented towards art, could only support that kind of demanding projects only for a limited period and the project should have been realized by IKSV.
+I was working at the Istanbul Music Festival in that period, and I remember very well that I was very upset by that news.
+Sure, it was a well-intentioned initiative, but I believed that the corporations that weren’t originally oriented towards art, could only support that kind of demanding projects only for a limited period and the project should have been realized by IKSV.
 And in time, my idea was proven to be right.
-The management changed, budget cuts were made and the first cut was in culture&arts.
-So the Leyla Gencer Voice Competition was annulled only after three editions.
+The management changed, budget cuts were made, and the first cut was in culture & arts.
+So, the Leyla Gencer Voice Competition was annulled only after three editions.

 Down below, you can find some of the photos that were taken before and after the competition.
 The final date of the competition was on August 30th which is also my birthday.